-A reporting obligation also arises if the proportion of voting rights changes without the shareholder’s active interference, i.e. as a result of events that change the proportion of voting rights (e.g. dilution) (Sec.
-91 para.
-6 BörseG).
+A reporting obligation also arises pursuant to Article 130 para.
+1a BörseG 2018 if the proportion of voting rights changes with the shareholder’s active intervention, i.e. as a result of events that change the proportion of voting rights (e.g. dilution).

-Sec.
-92 BörseG broadens the scope of reporting obligations to take in certain sets of circumstances in which persons are entitled, legally or actually, to exercise voting rights.
-The voting rights held by a person are attributed to the person subject to notification.
+Article 133 BörseG broadens the reporting obligations to include certain circumstances under which persons are entitled, legally or actually, to exercise voting rights in one or several of the instances listed in Article 133 BörseG 2018.
+The voting rights held by other persons are “attributed” to the person subject to notification.

-Subsidiaries: Attribution of voting rights held by a (in-/directly) controlled undertaking.
+- Subsidiaries: Attribution of voting rights held by a/an (in-/directly) controlled entity.

 1. Investor Notification – Web Standard Form

-The person subject to notification shall submit the major holdings notification to the FMA, the issuer and (if the securities are listed on a regulated market of the Vienna Stock Exchange) the Vienna Stock Exchange promptly, but not later than two trading days after the threshold was crossed.
+The person subject to the notification obligation shall submit the major holding report to the FMA, the issuer and (if the securities are listed on a regulated market of an exchange operating company) the exchange operating company without delay following the threshold being crossed, but not later than two trading days (Article 130 et seq.
+BörseG 2018).

-Please use the FMA Web Standard Form (see below) and pay attention to the Instructions as well as the footnotes in the Web Standard Form.
-After online submission of the Web Standard Form to the FMA you will receive the notification as a Microsoft Word Document via E-Mail (a separate download of the notification is available after submission as well).
-Subsequently, please submit that notification to the issuer and (where applicable) to the Vienna Stock Exchange.
+Please use the FMA Web Standard Form (see below) and pay attention to the instructions as well as the footnotes in the Web Standard Form.
+After online submission of the Web Standard Form to the FMA you will receive the notification via E-Mail (a separate download of the notification is also possible after submission).
+This notification must subsequently be submitted to the issuer and where applicable to the exchange operating company.